 Nursing faculty assigned to teach lab courses that have a simulation component, which necessitates the recording of students.
 The simulation laboratory instructor will assist to record the students, as needed.
 Recording of student performance during simulation may occur in the in the main simulation room (EMS Mobile Recording Unit) or in the Simulation Control room (SimiQ) all-in-one computer and is securely attached to the wall.
 Recording of student performance in the lab may also occur using mobile devices and campus/program approved cloud-based services.
-Photographs or video may be taken when extended reality (virtual, mixed, or augmented) simulations are conducted.
+Photographs or video may be taken when augmented reality simulations are conducted.